-How to buy ship tickets on Andaman Islands, India
+How to buy ferry tickets on Andaman Islands, India

 When you travel around Andaman and Nicobar islands, taking ships and ferries is inevitable.
 Unfortunately, the Indian bureaucracy combined with tragic management, turn buying tickets for state ships into a little hell.

 Fortunately, there are two private companies, that do not suffer from bureaucracy and want to do business.
 Makruzz and Green Ocean.
 Tickets can be purchased online or at their offices in Port Blair, Havelock and Neil.
 There two disadvantages of private carriers.
 First is the cost.
 The ticket price is 4 times higher than the cost of the state carrier.
 Second, the private company provides transportation for only two most developed islands: Havelock and Neil.
 If you want to travel cheaply or visit one of the dozens of islands, you need to stay on government ships' deck.

 How to buy a ticket for a state ferry

 In the past, to buy tickets, foreigners needed your Andaman permit, the RAP (restricted area permit).
 This is not the case anymore, RAP regime was cancelled.
 The recent practice is, that you need your passport number, issue and expiry date to purchase a ticket.
 Therefore carry a spare copies of your passport as well as visa page.
 May you be from a country that does not need a visa to visit India, the clerk will most likely use the passport number.

 This is a good news.
 In the past you could not really ask someone in Port Blair to buy tickets from you while you were abroad even not while you were in mainland India.
 Now you can.